alramalho/acme_stores/README.md

 ### Design decisions
+- No "hard" documentation
+  - Tests are documentation, documentation is one more thing that can get outdated and needs active effort to be maitained.
+If testes are rightly written in a behaviour driven way, they will serve as documentation, giving live working examples of the code, while still explaining them.

-- Database as `JSON`
+- Relational database as PostgreSQL
-    - Data is very simple and fixed, and already comes on a `JSON` format.
-Using relational databases would be adding unnecessary complexity, at least since more complicated data manipulation requirements would come.
-Backend is structured in a way that changing the database layer is as effortless as possible
+    - I kinda of feel this is an overkill, and thought about going with some simpler solutions, such as JSON.
+Although, since I know it is used in the project I'm applying for, and since I wanted to get more experienced with it, I've decided to go for it
-- Exposed API Key
+- Exposed API Key, database user and password
     - I understood that security was not part of the evaluation criteria.

 ### Possible optimizations

 - Use yarn instead of npm in docker compose, faster boot times
+- Silence warnings when running backend